42nd (Hertfordshire) Company, Imperial Yeomanry: Origin

 The government's appeal was sent to members of the Hertfordshire Yeomanry on Wednesday 20 December and by Friday morning 60–70 officers and men had volunteered, as well as numerous civilians, and more were coming in.
 The volunteers were medically examined and then sworn in by the regiments's Colonel, the Earl of Clarendon, who was also Lord Lieutenant of Hertfordshire.
 Among the civilian volunteers was Dr Arthur Martin-Leake from Hemel Hempstead District Hospital, who enlisted as a trooper.
-The Hertfordshire Company, IY, mobilised at the Rose and Crown Hotel in Watford on 11 January and the men arranged their own billeting nearby.
+The Hertfordshire Company, IY, mobilised at the Rose and Crown Hotel in Watford on 11 January and the men arranged their billeting nearby.
 Captain J.B.
 Gilliat was appointed to command the company together with four other officers seconded from the Hertfordshire Yeomanry.
 The company was designated 42nd (Hertfordshire) Company and assigned to the 12th Battalion, IY, serving alongside the 41st (Hampshire) and the 43rd and 44th (Suffolk) Companies.
 Second Lieutenant G.C.S.
 Paget of 42nd Company provided a Maxim machine gun on a two-horse 'galloping carriage' for the battalion and his brother S.A.
 Paget, retired from the Staffordshire Yeomanry, was appointed to command 12th Battalion's 16-man machine gun section.
 The Hertfordshire Yeomanry also provided the battalion's second-in-command (Major the Earl of Essex) and veterinary officer.

 Service

 After several postponements, the company entrained at Watford on 3 March and boarded the SS Cornwall at Tilbury Docks together with the machine gun section and four other companies, including 44th (Suffolk).
 Only 360 horses could be carried on the Cornwall (the remainder went out aboard another ship) but they could be exercised on deck during the slow voyage.
 The troops disembarked at Cape Town on 28 March and 42nd and 44th Companies were sent to Maitland Camp for four weeks' training.

 12th Battalion was assigned to a yeomanry brigade under Brigadier-General the Earl of Errol in the Orange Free State (OFS).
 42nd and 44th Companies began the 550 mi march to Bloemfontein in mid-April, the first part being a 'show of force' through the area round Stellenbosch and Paarl in the Western Cape.
-By the time 42nd and 44th Companies with the battalion staff reached Bloemfontein the advance into Transvaal had already begun, and 41st and 43rd Companies had moved on.
+By the time 42nd and 44th Companies with the battalion staff reached Bloemfontein the advance into Transvaal had already begun, and the 41st and 43rd Companies had moved on.
 What remained of the battalion was now supposed to join a yeomanry brigade under Col Viscount Downe, but in the event was reassigned as 'Corps Troops' under Lord Roberts's main army.
 After a few days at Bloemfontein it was sent up to join that force north of the River Vaal.